magepages/mpdocs/docs/search-m2/user-guide.rst

 .. image:: https://i.imgur.com/KJRjzEH.png

 * Customers are able to enter the character of product name on this box to search their prefered product.
-* Depends on the configuration in the backend, the search result will be shown product name, product small image, price and short description
+* Depends on the configuration in the backend, the search result will display product name, product thumbnail image, price and short description.
 * The number of search result(s) will be set up in the backend.
 * Customers will click on the result that they are finding, then be redirected to its product page automatically.